What is Every Last Child?

 The statistics are alarming.
 Every last child, in a short span of over a year has been successful in facilitating significant improvement in these child rights violations.
-From January to September 2016, 5.05 lakh children have been directly reached and provided either health & nutrition support or education support or protection from poverty, abuse and child marriage.
+In 2017, 8.77 lakh children were directly reached and provided either health & nutrition support or education support or protection from poverty, abuse and child marriage.

 The campaign has reached over 5 million people on social media and is working with partners such as Global Citizen, Youth Ki Awaaz and its celebrity ambassador Dia Mirza, to change public opinon and gather support.

 Various state offices of Save the Children have mobilized efforts with state Governments and are undertaking major campaigning as well as programmatic (direct on-the-ground work) to meet the goals of the Every Last child movement.

 The movement aims to get 5 lakh street children identity which will enable them access their basic rights to survive, learn and thrive as this will have them get access to vital health, education and protection services.

 It Launched in April 2016, this global campaign aims to reach out to the most excluded and forgotten children in the world across the globe through aggressive advocacy, fundraising and programme work.